Navifra-Elin/UNI-Meang/README.md

 <!-- - 🔭 (https://github.com/rishavanand/github-profilinator)   -->
 <br>

- 👩🏻 I Keep In Mind "To represent logic by action and to prove the process by results, Attitude is everything!"
+ 👩🏻 I Keep In Mind <b>"To represent logic by action and to prove the process by results, Attitude is everything!" </b>

  🌱 I’m currently learning JavaScript & React

+ 📚 I'm a co-author of two books

  ❓ Ask me about anything related to mindset , aim and problem solving skills related technologies